i-am-tom/i-am-tom.github.io/_posts/2016-11-03-monoid-est-tonoid.md

 description: Writing monoids to simplify folds in Javascript.
 ---

-_This post is written in English and JavaScript._
+_A post in English and JavaScript._

 A while back, I read Hardy Jones' [Comonads, Monoids and Trees](https://joneshf.github.io/programming/2015/12/31/Comonads-Monoids-and-Trees.html) (it's _great_, if you haven't read it), and one passage particularly stuck with me: